Bone Density Test: Key Insights and Guidelines

 4. Eat and hydrate normally.
 No fasting needed.

 Need more tips?
-See 5 Tips for a Successful BodySpec Scan.
+See 5 Tips for a Successful BodySpec Scan and What to Expect from a Bone Density Scan.

 Step-by-Step: What Happens During a Bone Density Test